(Or press Esc key)

 It's up to you whether you make a victim statement.

-If you don't make a victim statement, the case will still go to court and your decision won't affect whether the accused is found guilty or not guilty.
+If you do not make a victim statement, the case will still go to court and your decision will not affect whether the accused is found guilty or not guilty.